gsoulie/ionic2-resources/ionic-using-images.md

 }
 ```

-Then add it to your code (juste adjust the real path for ionic)
+Then add it to your code (don't forget to adjust the real path for ionic)

 ```
 .icon-share {